Fuel Just Transitions in Industry

 Solve Shared Problems

-We know that difficult problems require thoughtful, comprehensive solutions that benefit from shared knowledge and skills.
-In order to fuel just transitions across sectors, we are developing a virtual hub of existing and emerging initiatives, economic and social impact analyses, and best practices that emphasize ethics and viability.
+We know that difficult problems require thoughtful, comprehensive solutions that benefit from shared knowledge and skills, as well as democratic principles.
+In order to fuel just transitions across sectors, we are developing an open source online hub of existing and emerging initiatives, economic and social impact analyses that account for rights, health, and wellbeing, and best practices that emphasize ethics and viability.
 By sharing stories, challenges, and solutions, we can better leverage public and private support for just transitions within various industries.

 Create Models of Social Change